Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

  - Hide this new content without the need to move the pointer or focus; eg with the <kbd>esc.</kbd> key (useful especially for screen magnifier users).
  - Move the mouse pointer on this new content without it disappearing.

-3. If actions are to be performed in a timely manner, verify that the user can extend or remove this restriction.
+3. If actions are to be performed in a timed manner, verify that the user can extend or remove this restriction.

 **User Objective: ** give all users control of the context changes related to their action and give them the necessary time to perform an action.

 **Example: ** a form must have a send button.
 It should not be sent automatically after the user input.

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a href="https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus">1.4.13 Content on Hover or Focus</a>
 - <a href="https://www.w3.org/TR/WCAG21/#timing-adjustable">2.2.1 Timing Adjustable</a>
 - <a href="https://www.w3.org/TR/WCAG21/#on-focus">3.2.1 On Focus</a>